 In contrast to OSA, central sleep apnea (CSA) is a sleep disorder that occurs when the brain fails to send signals to the muscles which help a person breathe.
 When that signal fails, individuals with central sleep apnea won’t try to breathe.
 This type of sleep apnea is very serious and is related to the function of the lower brainstem.

 The third type of sleep apnea is complex sleep apnea, which is also known as treatment emergent central sleep apnea.
 This is a combination of both OSA and central sleep apnea.

 Frequently Asked Questions About Sleep Apnea

 Sleep apnea is becoming more and more common over time, which is why it’s becoming crucial to knowing how to treat it.
-Nearly five to 10% of adults in the US have Obstructive Sleep Apnea (OSA).
+Nearly five to 10 percent of adults in the U.S. have Obstructive Sleep Apnea (OSA).
 That’s nearly 22 million people, and the majority of these sufferers have yet to be diagnosed.

 If you think you or your partner is living with undiagnosed sleep apnea, getting an official diagnosis is extremely important.
-At our Pasadena dental office, Dr. Guinn works with local health professionals to administer a sleep study that can officially diagnose your disorder.
+At our Pasadena dental office, Dr. Guinn works with local health professionals to administer a sleep study to properly diagnose your condition.